formsbyair/Documentation/docs/_posts/2021-05-27-defer-section-validation.md

 This may be useful for very large forms where users can move ahead and complete as much as they can without being blocked by a few mandatory questions that they can answer later.

-This is not recommended for any sections that drive significant conditional content later in the form.
+This is not recommended for any section that drives significant conditional content later in the form.